Mortality and Morbidity in Adults With Rheumatic Heart Disease

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Media advisory: The full study and editorial are linked to this news release.
-This study is being released to coincide with presentation at the 39th Annual European Association of Urology Congress.
+Media advisory: The full study is linked to this news release.
+This study is being released to coincide with presentation at the Australian and New Zealand Association of Neurologists Annual Scientific Meeting.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.